-Goodwill and other intangible assets amounting to \$5,865,000 which represents 1.1% of total non-current assets and 3.8% of total equity as at 30 June 2019 is subject to impairment testing.
+Other intangible assets amounting to \$2,256,000 which represents 0.5% of total non-current assets and 1.7% of total equity as at 30 June 2020 were subjected to impairment testing.
+During the year ended 30 June 2020, management recognised an impairment loss of \$3,063,000.

-We considered the audit of management's impairment test of goodwill and other intangible assets to be significant because the assessment process is subjective and involves significant judgement.
-This assessment requires management to make significant judgement on the selection of various key assumptions that are affected by future market and economic conditions.
+We considered the audit of management's impairment test of other intangible assets to be significant because the assessment process is subjective and requires significant management judgement on the selection of various key assumptions that are affected by future market and economic conditions.

-As disclosed in Note 8, the Group's goodwill and other intangible assets is allocated to one cash generating unit (CGU).
+As disclosed in Note 9, the Group's other intangible assets is allocated to one cash generating unit (CGU).
 Management made key assumptions in respect of future market and economic conditions such as revenue and margin development, discount rates and economic growth when performing the assessment.

-We evaluated management's methodology used to assess the recoverable amount of goodwill and other intangible assets.
+We evaluated management's methodology used to assess the recoverable amount of other intangible assets.
 We reviewed the robustness of management's budgeting process by comparing the actual results achieved against previously forecasted budgets.
 Furthermore, we assessed whether these future cash flows were based on the budget approved by the Board of Directors.
-We assessed and tested the assumptions which the outcome of the impairment test is most sensitive to.
-We corroborated whether the revenue forecast is supported by customer orders secured to date.
+We assessed and tested the assumptions which the outcome of the impairment test is most sensitive to, including the potential impact of COVID-19.
+We checked whether the revenue forecast is supported by customer orders secured to date.